warrenm/Shadertweak/README.md

 # Shadertweak

-Shadertweak is an iOS app that allows you to rapidly prototype fragment shaders in the Metal shading language.
+Shadertweak is an iPad app that allows you to rapidly prototype fragment shaders in the Metal shading language.

 ![Screenshot](screenshot.png)